Julián Is a Mermaid: Influences

 Love says she was inspired to write the book when she met a former partner's older brother, who had transitioned a few years before Love began writing the book.
 According to Love, due to pushback from his family when younger, he was only able to transition after he was fifty years old.
-Talking to him inspired her to research the subject, including the available literature.
+Talking to him inspired her to further research the LGBTQ community and a wider range of available literature.

 The 1990 documentary Paris Is Burning, which tells the story of drag queens rejected by their families who found acceptance in a different place, was another inspiration.
 Love said in an interview with The Guardian that she wanted to write a story "about what [the drag queens'] lives would have been like if they'd received the kind of support from their birth families."
+She was inspired by "RuPaul's Drag Race" where people were expressing their true selves while dressing up, leading to the idea of utilizing a mermaid as the key figure.

 Love also said growing up with queer role models – her aunt and her aunt's wife – had a positive impact on her family, and she "wanted to make a book that provided that kind of support and pride of place."